neobotix/neo_docking2/README.md

 neo_docking2 is a ROS 2 package, which is the spirtual successor of neo_docking.

 Like neo_docking, neo_docking2 docks the Neobotix robot autonomously with the charging station.
+Unlike neo_docking, neo_docking2 does not use QR tags for detecting the coordinates of the charging contacts.
+Currently the package offers two modes:

+* Autonomous mode: For this mode, the package use the closed-source neo_perception2 package for detecting the contour and docking with it.
-Unlike neo_docking, neo_docking2 does not use a depth camera nor QR tags for detecting the coordinates of the charging contacts.
-Rather, the user has to once teach the docking position of the robot by manually driving (prefarably with a joystick) and docking the robot to the charging contacts.
+* Manual mode: The user has to once teach the docking position of the robot by manually driving (prefarably with a joystick) and docking the robot to the charging contacts.
 The docking coordinates are stored in a yaml file, with the help of a service.
+At the moment, please use the main branch for the manual mode.

-Later, the docking coordinates are utilized in a 3-step docking process coupled with Navigation 2.
+For both the modes, the docking coordinates are utilized in a 3-step docking process coupled with Navigation 2.

 ## To Build: